Best Fishing Spots in Miami by Boat w/ GPS Coordinates

 This bay, surrounded by beautiful luxury apartment and condo buildings, holds tons of tarpon, jack crevalle, snook, as well as big black drum.

 In the springtime, around March and April, as well as around September and October, schools of very large drumfish, often in excess of 30 pounds, can be found tailing, feeding and schooling in the shallow grass flats, and also within the deep channels inside the inlets.
-Look for clouds of mud in otherwise clear water, and there are likely big black drum in the area.
+Look for clouds of mud in otherwise clear water, and there are likely big black drum in this beautiful Miami fishing spot.

 As the water warms into the summer months, these large fish move into the deepest water they can find where structure provides them the crustaceans that comprise the largest percentage of their diets.